SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/couchbase-opentelemetry.md

 ## Configure Couchbase Logs Collection

+As part of data collection setup and app installation, you can select the **Couchbase - OpenTelemetry** app from the **App Catalog** and click on **Install App**.
+Follow the steps below to configure the collection.

 ### Step 1: Set up Collector

 If you want to use an existing OTel Collector, this step can be skipped by selecting the option of using an existing Collector.